kfr2/jquery-select-filter/README.md

         // The class to apply to the filter bar.
         'filterClass': 'filter-bar',

+        // Whether the input element should be appended to the DOM 'below'
+        // (default) or 'above' the select element 'inputLocation': 'below',

         // The placeholder text for the filter bar.
         'inputPlaceholder': 'type to filter list',